 Following the inaugural Africa Summit held in January 2018, various nations throughout the African continent expressed a desire to host Summits and Blessings.
-After nearly four decades of mission work and on the foundation of the previous year's activities and World Summit 2019, the government of Sao Tome and Principe expressed a strong desire to host initiatives throughout the country, including a Summit, a Blessing Festival and a Youth and Students for Peace Festival.
+After nearly four decades of mission work and on the foundation of the previous year's activities and World Summit 2019, the government of São Tomé and Príncipe expressed a strong desire to host initiatives throughout the country, including a Summit, a Blessing Festival and a Youth and Students for Peace Festival.

-I sent my representative to Sao Tome in the Spring of 2019 and, after he met the President, His Excellency Evaristo Carvalho, the Prime Minister, His Excellency Jorge Bom Jesus, and the President of the National Assembly, His Excellency Delfim Neves, a memorandum of understanding between UPF and the government of Sao Tome was signed.
-Hearing about Sao Tome's willingness to work together on several key initiatives, I was determined to bless it and lay the foundation for a Heavenly nation there, and I announced that I would hold the 2019 Africa Summit and the Hyojeong Family Blessing Festival in Sao Tome and Principe.
+I sent my representative to São Tomé in the Spring of 2019 and, after he met the President, His Excellency Evaristo Carvalho, the Prime Minister, His Excellency Jorge Bom Jesus, and the President of the National Assembly, His Excellency Delfim Neves, a memorandum of understanding between UPF and the government of São Tomé was signed.
+Hearing about São Tomé's willingness to work together on several key initiatives, I was determined to bless it and lay the foundation for a Heavenly nation there, and I announced that I would hold the 2019 Africa Summit and the Hyojeong Family Blessing Festival in São Tomé and Príncipe.

 This is a beautiful equatorial island nation in the Gulf of Guinea off the coast of Central Africa.
 It gained its independence from Portugal in 1975.
-After we had traveled for more than 40 hours, including two layovers, the government of Sao Tome offered an extraordinary welcome.
-Cabinet ministers welcomed me warmly at the airport, and the next day His Excellency, President Evaristo Carvalho welcomed me at the Presidential Palace for a private meeting.
-Following our cordial meeting, the Presidential honor guard escorted me to the National Assembly building to open the Summit.
+After we had traveled for more than 40 hours, including two layovers, the government of São Tomé offered an extraordinary welcome.
+Cabinet ministers welcomed me warmly at the airport, and the next day His Excellency President Evaristo Carvalho welcomed me at the Presidential Palace for a private meeting.
+Following our cordial meeting, the presidential honor guard escorted me to the National Assembly building to open the Summit.

-September 4, 2019: At Sao Tome and Principe's presidential palace hall and surrounding overflow rooms were full.
-In addition to His Excellencies President Carvalho, Prime Minister Jorge Bom Jesus and President of the National Assembly Delfim Neves, there were hundreds of parliamentarians, dozens of government ministers, hundreds of religious leaders and leaders of civil society, as well as several former Heads of State from throughout Africa in attendance.
+More than 800 leaders from São Tomé and throughout Africa were in attendance.
+The National Assembly had generously offered the use of its premises for the Summit and Blessing, and by 9:00 a.m. the main hall and surrounding overflow rooms were full.
+In addition to His Excellencies President Carvalho, Prime Minister Jorge Bom Jesus and President of the National Assembly Delfim Neves, there were hundreds of parliamentarians, dozens of government ministers, hundreds of religious leaders and leaders of civil society, as well as several former heads of state from throughout Africa in attendance.